dh4rt/Amazon_Vine_Analysis/README.md

 to the **vine_df** which was titled **cleaned_vine_df** after this DataFrame was created a count was again done resulting in a total of 65,379 reviews.

 The client again asked for a more refined DataFrame, particularly one which would have the helpful_votes make up at least 50% of the total_votes.
 This was done by filtering the **cleaned_vine_df** and dividing helpful_votes by total_votes and filtering out reviews where the result was not at least 50%, this table would become the primary table around which the rest of the analysis was performed.
 This DataFrame was called **most_helpful_df**

 ### Vine Reviews
 * How many reviews for each type are there?
-To get this answer the **most_helpful_df** was filtered by the **vine** column to inculde the reviews that indicated Y, immediately after this a count was performed which showed a result of 94 votes.
+To get this answer the **most_helpful_df** was filtered by the **vine** column to include the reviews that indicated Y, immediately after this a count was performed which showed a result of 94 votes.

 * How many are 5 star?
-To determine how many of those review are five star, the **five_star_df** was filtered by reviews that inciated Y to Vine participation.
+To determine how many of those review are five star, the **five_star_df** was filtered by reviews that indicated Y to Vine participation.
 The result was a total of 48 five star reviews being posted by participants in the Vine program

 * What percentage of those reviews do the two categories make up?